Understanding P&G’s LTIP: Stock Options vs. RSUs

 Guaranteed value as long as P&G stock retains value

-Earn dividend equivalents during vesting
+Receive dividend equivalents during vesting

 Lower risk than stock options